Kosmorro/kosmorro/CONTRIBUTING.md

 When you create your PR, please consider selecting the right target branch:

 - If you are fixing a bug or optimizing something, then target the `master` branch.
-- If you are doing anything else, then target the `feature` branch.
+- If you are doing anything else, then target the `features` branch.

 This allows to make easier to publish patch releases, which have a higher priority than the minor releases.